MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 warning C4996: 'std::tr1': warning STL4002: The non-Standard std::tr1 namespace and TR1-only machinery are deprecated and will be REMOVED.
 You can define _SILENCE_TR1_NAMESPACE_DEPRECATION_WARNING to acknowledge that you have received this warning.
 ```

-To avoid the error, remove the reference to the tr1 namespace:
+To fix the error, remove the reference to the tr1 namespace:

 ```cpp
 #include <functional>